charlieduong94/kafka-elasticsearch-standalone-consumer/README.md

 ### How to format a message

 Send messages to the consumer as JSON.
 You can specify the action for Elasticsearch to perform as well as the id, index and type that will be affected.
-The format is somewhat similar to how Elastic's Bulk API works, but the document to created or updated is wrapped in JSON.
+The format is somewhat similar to how Elastic's Bulk API works, but the document to be created or updated is wrapped in JSON.

 Currently, the supported actions are `create`, `delete`, and `update`.